pirocorp/JS-Back-End/Workshops/REST API/README.md

 CMD ["node", "./dist/app.js"]
 ```

-This configuration starts with the ```node:lts-slim``` [official image](https://hub.docker.com/_/node/) from Docker, and builds and runs our example REST API in a container.
+This configuration starts with the ```node:16.18-slim``` [official image](https://hub.docker.com/_/node/) from Docker, and builds and runs our example REST API in a container.
 The configuration can change from case to case, but these generic-looking defaults work for our project.

 To build the image, we just run this at the project root (replacing tag_your_image_here as desired):